Broadband Resources (LWV Rural Caucus)

 - Chattanooga Has Its Own Broadband - Why Doesn't Every City?

-In some states, the telecommunication lobby has pushed through laws prohibiting community broadband.
+In some states, the telecommunication lobby has pushed through laws actually prohibiting community broadband.
 See:

 - Broadband Now: Municipal Broadband Roadblocks

 - Motherboard: The 21 Laws States Use to Crush Broadband Competition.